rustbase/rustbase/CONTRIBUTING.md

 ```

 ### Running unit tests
-To run a unit test use: `cargo run -- --test-threads=1`
+To run a unit test use: `cargo test`

 See more about unit tests [here](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html)